quic/sense/README.md

 #### Step 3: Download the SenseKit Weights
 Pre-trained weights can be downloaded from [here](https://20bn.com/licensing/sdk/evaluation), subject to separate terms.
 Follow the instructions to create an account, agree to evaluation license and download the weights.
-Once downloaded, unzip the folder and move the folder named `backbone` into `sense/resources`.
-In the end, your resources folder structure should look like
+Once downloaded, unzip the folder and move the contents into `sense/resources`.
+In the end, your resources folder structure should look like this:
- this:

 ```
 resources